The University of Tasmania’s North West Simulated Learning Environments (SLE) are located at Burnie and Mersey campus'.

 8. Zoonoses & Animal Based Hazards

 Use of animal body parts for training should be advised in advance (acknowledging that some individuals may have cultural or ethical reasons for not wishing to participate in this aspect of the training).
 The source for the parts cannot be experimental animals or animals killed specifically for the purpose of clinical training.
 Universal precautions should be maintained at all times and an agreed clean-up and disposal plan should be discussed with the Simulated Learning Environment (SLE) staff and is the responsibility of those bringing the materials to the SLE.
-Please refer to the UTAS Zoonoses and Animal-Based Hazards Policy (PDF 72KB).
+Please refer to the UTAS Infection Control Policy (PDF 134.4KB).

 9. Orientation Process and OH&S

 All users of the SLE are required to undertake an Orientation to the Centre before teaching.
 It will be the responsibility of the clinical teacher to make a time with SLE staff for this to take place.
 Users must also be familiar with the SLE User Guide.
 The Hirer must adhere to the SLE occupational health and safety guidelines.
 The Responsible Officer is responsible for completing an attendance sheet of all participants, as part of RCS OH&S requirements.

 The Hirer shall not issue any advance publicity of the use of the premises before receiving written acceptance of the booking by the RCS.
 The Hirer shall not make any statement in any advertisement which directly or indirectly applies that the event for which the premises are hired is conducted or promoted by UTAS.
 The Hirer shall not issue any tickets, posters, advertisements, programs and other literature containing any UTAS logo unless the printer’s or other proof thereof has been approved in writing.
 The Hirer shall not display any poster or advertisement in any part of the premises or grounds of the RCS without have first obtained written permission.